KamalSekharTenneti/CODETECH-TASK1/README.md

 # CODETECH-TASK1

+Name: Kamal Sekhar Tenneti
+Comapany: CodeTech IT Solutions
+Intern ID :CT3MTDS48
+Domain : Data Analytics
+Duration: Nov/30/2024 to Feb/30/2024
+Mentor : Neela Santhosh Kumar

+#OVERVIEW
-HR Analytics To track employee performance for a product-based company.
+Exploratory Data Analysis(EDA) on HR Analytics To track employee performance for a product-based company.

 •	Creation of the dataset
 What does company do and key Elements of the Hr Analysis